ICARION-Project/ICARION/docs/ARCHITECTURE.md

 ### Field Arrays (HDF5-based Field Loading)

-**Status:** Production-ready, fully validated
+**Status:** Production-ready with superposition support (Phase 7, v1.1)

-ICARION supports loading pre-computed electric field arrays from HDF5 files for complex geometries where analytical solutions are unavailable.
+ICARION supports loading pre-computed electric field arrays from HDF5 files for complex geometries where analytical solutions are unavailable. **New in v1.1:** Multiple field arrays can be superposed with independent time-varying scaling factors.

 #### HDF5 File Format